TechGrounds-Cloud8/cloud8-yismailmo/cloud_01/week-4-Azure-01.md

 Not all services are available in every region, so you will need to choose the region with the desired service.

+- Data Sovereignty; e.g some data can only reside in EU.

 - Storage availability;

 Understanding Azure regions and geographies becomes important when you consider the available storage replication options.
 Depending on the storage type, you have different replication options.